radiantearth/stac-spec/extensions/README.md

 ## List of content extensions

 An extension can add new fields to STAC entities (content extension), or can add new endpoints or behavior to the API (API extension).
-Below is a list of content extensions, while API extensions given under [api-spec](../api-spec/) in a folder for [API extensions](../api-spec/extensions/).
+Below is a list of content extensions, while API extensions are published in the [STAC API repository](https://github.com/radiantearth/stac-api-spec/tree/master/extensions/).

 | Extension Title                                | Identifier       | Field Name Prefix   | Scope                     | Maturity   | Description                        |
 | ---------------------------------------------- | ---------------- | ------------------- | ------------------------- | ---------- | ---------------------------------- |